 "Yeah, that's actually the folder where I found the information about the lab in Manila."
 Tony ran a hand across his face.
 "So there is another guy that looks like Clint and Will running around with a geneticist that worked on a secret government project that was experimenting with creating super soldiers?
 Anyone else feeling a serious case of déjà vu right now?"

-"I'm just amazed that there is a seeming never ending supply of men that actually look like the Wonder Twins over here," Benji commented, shaking his head.
+"I'm just amazed that there is a seemingly never ending supply of men that actually look like the Wonder Twins over here," Benji commented, shaking his head.
 "And it seems like they have the same penchant for finding trouble too.
 What are the odds?"

 "Better than you think," Clint spoke up, sitting upright a little more.
 "There's the creepy bomb expert in Afghanistan.
 There's also Walsh, who's not that bad as long as you don't eat his food.
 There's also that dude that thinks he's a vampire.
 Oh, and that guy that used to be SWAT and freed the French terrorist dude.
 Although now that I think about it that Hondo guy reminds me of Fury.
 Tony, did Hondo remind you of Fury?"

-"There's also…."
+"And there's also…."
 Clint trailed off as Will placed a finger against his lips.

 "Shh, Benji meant that rhetorically."